 They want your success, too.

-The international register of trade marks operates under the Madrid System, which simplifies how to register a trade mark across multiple countries.
+The international register of trademarks operates under the Madrid System, which simplifies the process of registering a trademark across multiple countries.
 It consists of two treaties:

 - The Madrid Agreement (1891)